NGRC is a friendly, local, inclusive rowing club with a single aim of getting people out rowing.

 So conversations were had with key people including the Harbourmaster and the RNLI.
 Things started to take shape

-As time went on word spread further and more people from all walks of life, began to turn up row.
-Weekends.
-Weeknights.
-Daytime, Night time.
-Sun.
-Snow.
-Fog.
-Ice.
+As time went on word spread further and more people from all walks of life, began to turn up to row; weekends, weeknights, daytime, night time, sun, snow, fog and ice.
 Newhaven Gig Rowing Club was now established.

 We now have a committee who meet regularly and a traditional wooden Cornish Gig owned by some of the committee.